 The Authority's e-newsletter is called 'The Standard' and is published quarterly.
 It provides updates on our work as well as from the wider world of health and social care regulation.
-The next issue is due out in summer 2018.
+The next issue is due out in spring 2019.

 Read the latest issue of 'The Standard'